Ah, happiness. It’s one of life’s holy grails. But how to find it?

 And lastly for now:

-Because we know living brings with it the whole range of experiences and emotions, from light to dark and agony to ecstasy.
+Because we know living brings with it the whole range of experiences and emotions, from light to dark.
+Agony to ecstasy.
 From yin to yang and back again.
 In truth, my dears, that’s the gig.

 But these days, in the midst of all that realness, I say happiness is ours for the taking.
 While the great pendulum of life swings as it will.

 So, once again now, with feeling, consider what truly makes you happy.
 Then build whatever that is into your life, from the sweet inner space of your own capacity for happiness.